TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Set the listener connection limit
 You can set the connection limit for a listener.

-* The setting location is loadbalancer.openstack.org/connection-limit under .metadata.annotations.
+* The setting location is loadbalancer.nhncloud/connection-limit under .metadata.annotations.
+* Per-listener settings can be applied.
 * Clusters of v1.17.6, v1.18.19
     * Minimum value of 1, maximum value of 60000.
     * It you do not set it, it is set to -1, and the value applied to the actual load balancer is 2000.